Manage and monitor computers

 Define a new computer

-Click Add in the toolbar and select Add Computer to open a New Computer Wizard.
+Clicking New in the toolbar opens a computer creation wizard.
 Type the hostname or IP address of the new computer and optionally select a policy to be applied to the new computer from the list.
 Clicking Next tells the manager to find the computer on the network.

 - If the computer you specified is not found, the manager creates an entry for it in the Computers page, and you have to ensure that the manager can reach this computer and that the agent is installed and activated.
 You can then apply the appropriate policy to it.